Social Justice Research Fellow, First Peoples Worldwide, Albuquerque, New Mexico, USA

-Studying alongside likeminded people has been one of the highlights of Briana’s studies.
+Studying alongside likeminded people was one of the highlights of Briana’s studies.

-“What I’ve enjoyed most about studying at AUT are the smaller classes, and being able to connect with likeminded individuals who share the same passion for human rights as I do.
-I feel that I’ve received a more personalised learning experience, and my voice and opinions are heard and appreciated.”
+“What I enjoyed most about studying at AUT were the smaller classes, and being able to connect with likeminded individuals who share the same passion for human rights as I do.
+I feel that I received a more personalised learning experience, and my voice and opinions were heard and appreciated.”

 She would highly recommend the Master of Human Rights to other students.

 “I would definitely recommend this programme.
-I came to AUT to get a more in-depth understanding of human rights in a global context, and I feel this programme is equipping me with tools and knowledge I will need in the future.”
+I came to AUT to get a more in-depth understanding of human rights in a global context, and I feel this programme equipped me with tools and knowledge I will need in the future.”

 Advice for other students

 “If you feel like giving up or feeling a little lost, remember why you started.
-For me, the reason I’m pursuing this degree is to help indigenous communities.
-I’ve given up time with my family and spent countless hours reading and writing but I always remind myself that this degree isn’t just for me; it’s for others I can help in the future with the knowledge I’m gaining now.”
+For me, the reason I pursued this degree is to help indigenous communities.
+I gave up time with my family and spent countless hours reading and writing but I always reminded myself that this degree isn’t just for me; it’s for others I can help in the future with the knowledge I gained.”